Skip to main content

 @Defop checks available space for the opcode using @havebitrefs.
 If space is insufficient, it writes to another builder via @| (implicit jump).

-Important: Always use x{A988} @addop instead of x{A988} s, to avoid compilation failures when space is limited.
+Prefer x{A988} @addop instead of x{A988} s, when space may be limited.

 Including cells in contracts

-You can embed large bag-of-cells into contracts:
+You can embed a large BoC into contracts:

 <b 8 4 u, 8 4 u, "fift/blob.boc" file>B B>boc ref, b> <s @Defop LDBLOB